 Reflecting and Thinking

-This chapter continues the fifth discourse (some consider this chapter to be the fifth discourse).
-There are three generally well-known sections: the parable of the ten virgins (today's text), the parable of the talents, and the judgment scene where sheep and goats are separated.
-The point of each of these stories is similar--the bridegroom/owner/King is coming back so you should use the opportunities of today well.
-To take advantage of the opportunities of the present is to be prepared for the return.
+This chapter is part of the fifth discourse (Chapters 24-25).
+(Some people believe we should limit the fifth discourse to Chapter 25.)
+There are three generally well-known sections: the parable of the ten virgins (today's selected text), the parable of the talents, and the judgment scene where the sheep and goats are separated.
+The point of each of these stories is similar -- the bridegroom-owner-King is coming back so you should use the opportunities of today well.
+To take advantage of the opportunities of the present is to be prepared for the return of the King.

 Perhaps one of the biggest problems with opportunities is that they go unrecognized.
-They do not always look like opportunities.
+Some opportunities do not look much like opportunities.
 They sometimes come in disguise; they sometimes look unimportant or useless.
-Another problem is that we think there will be other opportunities so we miss the urgency of the moment.
-The three narratives of this chapter make all of these points and more.
+Because we think there will be other opportunities we miss the urgency of the moment.
+The three narratives of this chapter bring into focus all of these human tendencies and more.
 What spiritual opportunities have you missed in the past?
 Will you resolve today to look for opportunities and take full advantage of them?